lcdb/lcdb-wf/docs/conda.rst

 downstream work, like ``workflows/rnaseq/downstream/rnaseq.Rmd`` and ``workflows/chipseq/downstream/diffbind.Rmd``.

+Note that one model for using conda envs with Snakemake workflows is to only have Snakemake in the top-level env, and any other dependencies are handled by smaller environments created for each rule using the ``conda:`` directive.
+Another model is to have everything installed into one large environment.
+We currently prefer the latter, because it allows us to activate a single environment to give us access to all the tools used.
+This streamlines troubleshooting because we don't have to dig through the ``.snakemake/conda`` directory to figure out which hash corresponds to which file, but comes with the up-front cost of creating the environment initially.

 Building the environments
 -------------------------
 If you use the ``--build-envs`` argument when deploying lcdb-wf to a project